 I have studied and taught in three countries, Iran, the UK and the US, while employing my skills in classical music, fine arts and graphic design in diverse academic and professional environments.
 As a two-time immigrant to the UK and to the US, the scope of my understanding gradually took international dimensions.
 My cultural worldview in its inception was shaped by traveling and my enthusiasm in exploring cultures both my own and others, a perspective that has evolved through studying with and teaching students from variety of ethnic, and socio-economic backgrounds.

 In addition to teaching college and university-level courses, I have participated in a wide range of art management and design projects and have worked with institutions and museums, both locally and internationally: While residing in England from 2001 to 2005, I taught computer graphics programs for the Education Action Zone, an educational innovation and technology information-based organization.
-Since 2005 in the United States, I have designed arts and architecture catalogs for Massachusetts Institute of Technology (thresholds 32: ACCESS), and San Jose State University (Lift Off); I have proposed and conducted K-12 arts and design projects and wall installations that further tied technology applications and cultural identity with the visual arts components.
+Since 2005 in the United States, I have designed arts and architecture catalogs for Massachusetts Institute of Technology (thresholds 32: ACCESS), and San Jose State University (Lift Off); I have proposed and conducted K-12 art and design projects and installations that further tied technology applications and cultural identity with the visual arts components.
 I have curated multiple K-12 art exhibitions in the South Bay and Peninsula.
-These projects were in collaboration with the Montalvo Art Center, Euphrat Museum of Art, Community School of Music and Arts, Cubberley Artist Studio Programs, and School of Arts and Culture, where I also received a generous grant for one of the K-12 art installations.
-In 2019, I received the City of San Jose Arts and Cultural Exchange Grant.
-I conducted six workshops for Dublin’s teens at the Chester Beatty Library and Museum in Dublin, Ireland based on medieval scientific manuscripts available at the Library’s collection.
-Click on the “Links” on the right side of this page to see these projects.
+These projects were in collaboration with the Montalvo Art Center, the Euphrat Museum of Art, the Community School of Music and Arts, the Cubberley Artist Studio Programs, and the School of Arts and Culture, where I also received a generous grant for one of the K-12 art projects.